 Economic Indicators | 2024F | 2025F | 2026F |

-The pinch from rising unemployment coupled with high levels household indebtedness has trickled into housing markets.
-Resale volumes have shown little growth this year, albeit holding at historically elevated levels.
-Looking forward, we expect both sales and average prices to gain some moderate traction, supported by lower borrowing costs and ongoing affordability advantages.
-Recent momentum within the homebuilding sector–where starts hit their highest level since early-2015–bodes well for continued growth over the forecast period.
+On housing, we expect both sales and average prices to increase in the coming quarters, supported by lower borrowing costs and an ongoing affordability advantage.
+Recent momentum within the homebuilding sector – where starts recently hit their highest level since early-2015 – augurs well for continued growth in residential investment over the forecast period.

 Saskatchewan